-Facebook started pushing the use of hashtags in posts last July, literally in a notification stating that by adding hashtags, you can improve your reach.
+Facebook started pushing the use of hashtags in posts in July 2020, literally in a notification stating that by adding hashtags, you can improve your reach.

 Jump to each section with the links below, or just read ‘n’ scroll!